Ri3man/benderProgress/Progress.md

 ### Signing Process

-The transaction signing process has been extensively optimized and follows these steps:

 1. **Transaction Preparation**: The transaction is serialized into the Solana message format
 2. **Message Handling**: The message is base64 encoded for transmission to KMS
 3. **KMS Signing**: The message is signed by the KMS service using P-256 with SHA256